iPzard/mkvtoolnix-batch-tool/README.md

 # MKVToolNix Batch Tool
 > Batch video and subtitle processing program to help you add (merge) or remove subtitles from your video library.
-Allows you to process all of a folder's subdirectories in a single batch.
+Allows you to process a directory, and/or all of its subdirectories, in a single batch.
 <br><br>

 <p align="center">